 The North American Schelling society hosts an a conference every other year in a different North American location.
 Each conference is organized around a broad theme aiming to further Schelling-related research.
 New submissions are always welcome.
-Previous conference locations include Seattle, New York, London (Ontario), St. John's (Newfoundland) , Mexico City ahd Hilo (Hawai'i).
+Previous conference locations include Seattle, New York, London (Ontario), St. John's (Newfoundland) , Mexico City, Hilo (Hawai'i), and Toronto, Canada.

 Kabiri is the official journal of the North American Schelling Society.
 It was established in 2017.
-Its inaugural issue was published online in 2018, featuring contributions from Elizabeth Sikes and Jason Wirth, Jesper Lundsfryd Rasmussen, Emilio Carlo Corriero, Tyler Tritten,
+Kabiri 3 (2022) is now published and available online.

 In this section you will find all Schelling-related news.